OttoKase/DataEngineeringProject/README.md

 # DataEngineeringProject
 This repository contains group 8's project in Data Engineering course held in 2025 autumn

-# DataEngineeringProject
-This repository contains group 8's project in Data Engineering course held in 2025 autumn

 ## NB!
 All the authentication credentials for different services used are located in .env file.

 ## 1. Project Structure